tidalcycles/tidal-doc/blog/blog_topic_relyt_r_xuixo.md

 ### About Relyt R

 Relyt R is my new alias, the alter ego of Silicon Valley algorave artist and [AV Club SF](https://avclubsf.com) performer [R Tyler](https://instagram.com/1000instamilligrams).
-While R Tyler is influenced by jazz, prog, house, classical, and videogame music, Relyt R is a compartmentalized alias for xenharmonic techno at higher BPMs, alien and futuristic sounds, and brutalist sound design via machine learning.
+While R Tyler is influenced by jazz, prog, house, IDM, classical, and videogame music, Relyt R is a compartmentalized alias for xenharmonic techno at higher BPMs, alien and futuristic sounds, and brutalist sound design via machine learning.

 Xuixo is my first release under this new alias, and I am fortunate to have had it released on [Sevish's xenharmonic label split-notes](http://split-notes.com).
 I have been producing xenharmonic dance music since 2017 and live-coding music in TidalCycles since 2018.